SwayLtd/Sway-App/README.md

 ### Last Updates

+- Implement FCM token update logic in AuthStateManager and NotificationService
 - Fix for promoters and venues caching with recommended functions
 - Display only "going" events in EventInfoTile
 - Improve event time display logic